 Molly trained in Canine First Aid with First Aid for Dogs.
 Here we find out a little more about her.

 Name: Molly Belcher - Walkies with Molly

-How long have you been a dog walker?: Voluntarily for over a year.
-Starting my business on 1st July 2016
+How long have you been a dog walker?
+I started my business in July 2016 but did it voluntarily for a year before that.

-Which dog would you most like to walk or which famous person’s dog would you most like to walk?: I'd love to walk a pack of Huskys or rather be pulled on a buggy across the Downs!
+Which dog would you most like to walk or which famous person’s dog would you most like to walk?
+I'd love to walk a pack of Huskies or, rather, be pulled on a buggy across the Downs!

-Thank you Mollie we wish you all the best with your dog walking business.
+Thank you Molly we wish you all the best with your dog walking business.

 Search archive by keyword...

 - dog first aid

 - London Victoria